Generic selectors

 Who is the Creator of the Universe?
 Concerning the Creator, the disciples of the early church said in Acts 4:24:

-The text is clear in stating that God was the one who “You made heaven and earth and the sea and all that is in them“, as well as the text we read from Genesis 1:1, where it said that “In the beginning God created the heaven and the earth“.
-Based on such comparisons, many people come to the conclusion that Jesus is the Sovereign God of the universe, because if Jesus was the one who created all things, as Paul mentioned, then the conclusion they reach is that Jesus is this God!
-But as we will see in this study, this interpretation is wrong.
+The text is clear in stating that God was the one who “made heaven and earth and the sea and all that is in them“, just as the text in Genesis 1:1 says, “In the beginning, God created the heaven and the earth“.
+Based on such comparisons, many people come to the conclusion that Jesus is the Sovereign God of the universe.
+If Jesus was the one who created all things, as Paul mentions, they may conclude that Jesus is this God.
+However, as we will see in this study, this interpretation is incorrect.
 We can only reach such a conclusion by comparing texts out of context and disregarding the content of other verses.
-Let us look, for example, at the continuation of the text of Acts 4:24:
+Let us look, for example, at the continuation of the text from Acts 4:24:

-Notice that even though the disciples raised their voices to God and said that He “You are the God who made heaven and earth and the sea and everything in them“, they made a clear distinction between God and the person of Jesus!
-This shows that the creator God in the minds of the disciples is another person besides the person of Jesus Christ.
-With this, we can identify that the comparison of Colossians 1:16 with Acts 4:24 does not refer to the same person.
-Both are talking about different people.
-Do you see?!
+Notice that, even though the disciples lifted their voices to God and said, “You are the God who made heaven and earth and the sea and all that is in them“, they made a clear distinction between God and the person of Jesus!
+This shows that, in the minds of the disciples, the Creator God is a different person from Jesus Christ.
+Therefore, we can conclude that the comparison between Colossians 1:16 and Acts 4:24 does not refer to the same person.
+Both texts speak of different individuals.
+Do you see?

 An Intermediary in Creation